We are the country's leading internet

 Other antique revolving irons were heated

 the body.
-Revolving slug irons often featured two, three, or even
+Revolving slug irons often featured two,

 four

-released the body could be revolved and the handle then locked back
+different ironing surfaces.
+The body could be revolved and the handle locked into place so that the top

-into place so that the top or either of the edges of the iron body could
+bottom, or either of the edges of the iron body could be used.

-OOftentimes one or more of the surfaces
+Oftentimes one or more of the surfaces were specially designed for

-designs into the fabric.
-The Carver patent pressing irons
+fluting, polishing, glossing, or embossing designs into the fabric.
+The Carver patent pressing irons pictured here are an example of

-pictured here are an example of this type of iron.
-These irons
+this type of iron.
+These irons were manufactured with a

-were manufactured with a variety of names such as the Family Laundry
+variety of names such as the Family Laundry Iron, Victor,

-and often found broken or damaged.
-Depending on the condition
+often found broken or damaged.

 Other revolving antique irons were patented